flavienbwk/ToDevOps/README.md

 ## Credits

-- @[verovec](https://github.com/verovec) for Linkerd and Fluentd configurations :tada:
+- @[verovec](https://github.com/verovec) for Ingress, Linkerd and Fluentd configurations :tada:

 ## More resources for your career in DevOps